Scientific Claim Verification (SciFact-style)

 Quick start:

-git clone https://github.com/davidjurgens/potato-showcase.git cd potato-showcase/scientific-claim-verification potato start config.yaml
+git clone https://github.com/davidjurgens/potato-showcase.git cd potato-showcase/text/fact-verification/scientific-claim-verification potato start config.yaml

 Details